Entertainment • Music • Dance • Interviews • BEAUTY • Reviews • Current Events • Personal Stories • & More •

 It’s never too late to fight for your dream and that is proven through the success of Amandy Fernandez’s career.
 Fernandez took dance classes at the age of 21, but that hasn’t stopped her from dancing with some of the biggest superstars in the business.
 She has shared the stage with Beyoncé, Jennifer Lopez, Jason Derulo and Tinashe.
 Through hard work, Fernandez believes anything is possible when fighting for your dream.

 The Dominican dancer got her chance to dance for Queen Bey when she participated in a choreography showcase back in 2011, after the Run The World (Girls) visual released.
-She described being nervous to dance in front of the Lemonade artist, but made an outstanding impression that she would be a featured dancer in three of Beyoncé’s tours: Mrs. Carter World Tour, On The Run Tour and The Formation World Tour.
+She described being nervous to dance in front of the Lemonade artist but made an outstanding impression that she would be a featured dancer in three of Beyoncé’s tours: Mrs. Carter World Tour, On The Run Tour and The Formation World Tour.
 In addition to dancing on three of Queen Bey’s tours, Fernandez danced alongside her at the Super Bowl in 2013.
-Her dance career has also allowed for her to tap into film, Step Up 3D, where she was a featured dancer.
+Her dance career has also allowed for her to tap into the film, Step Up 3D, where she was a featured dancer.

 “You know, not being trained and starting in a dance school, it felt like a setback.
 My drive was TEN times more because I felt like I had a lot of work to do”. — Amandy